The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 citizens’ demands.

-15. As regards human rights, the Heads of State and Government
+15. As regards human rights, the heads of State and government

-strengthening the Convention system, including by:
+system, including by:

-15.1 reaffirming the binding nature
+15.1 reaffirming

-interim measures and their primacy over those of national jurisdictions;
+over those of national jurisdictions;

 relevant co-operation activities and introducing a procedure for